fluffywaffles/prettybad-forester/readme.md

 references will be caught during parse, and can either be marked in the resulting Forest for later reconciliation or can throw a fatal error.

-Obviously, since the parser will fatally error if references between nodes cannot be resolved, it really is a pretty bad parser.
+Obviously, since the parser may fatally error if references between nodes cannot be resolved, it really is a pretty bad parser.
 It can't parse C, that's for sure!